shashi23/hello-world/README.md

 # hello-world
-its my first repository on github
+its my first repository on githubr it is part of branch of master. in readme-edit